 Physical space always served as a support for human expression: inscriptions on stones, statues, billboards, posters, and so on.
 However, the production of location-based information is usually restricted and controlled by government powers, which have the authority to choose what can be publicly displayed, and what should be hidden (Farman, 2011).
-With the development of digital mobile media, space has gained new dimensions, resulting in a sort of hybrid space where digital information overlays the physical space revealing what was previous unknown as well as creating opportunities for new forms of expression, interpretations, and practices of space.
+With the development of digital mobile media, space has gained new dimensions, resulting in a sort of hybrid space where digital information overlays the physical space revealing what was previously unknown as well as creating opportunities for new forms of expression, interpretations, and practices of space.

 As of today, we have barely scratched the surface of how human expression can be represented in hybrid spaces.
 So, let me describe fours mobile media practices to produce location-based information and interactions within hybrid spaces: Digital Mapping, Urban Annotation, Mobile Games, and Smart Mobs.

 We know that maps are a distortion of reality.
-They are full of heuristic methods, persuasive interests, and hegemonic ideology layered on top of political and economical formations in order to perpetuate a dominant discourse.
+They are full of heuristic methods, persuasive interests, and hegemonic ideology layered on top of political and economic formations in order to perpetuate a dominant discourse.
 However, it is possible to act against this method of map-making.
 Instead of using institutional political conventions, different results could emerge if people designed their own maps using contextual information and mobile technologies.

-There are many ways to draw a map; a fairly simply one is the act of walking.
-So, using tracking devices and other affordances of mobile media, people can have a new sensorial engagement with the space.
+There are many ways to draw a map; a fairly simple one is the act of walking.
+So, using tracking devices and other affordances of mobile media, people can have a new sensorial engagement with space.
 For example, Nike+, a smartphone application developed by Nike, enables runners to track their routes.
 Nike+ collects GPS data to calculate runner location and speed to draw a run map.
 The combination of many users using Nike+ produces crowd-sourced digital maps.

 The power to track our movements on the streets is to take control of the space: our position in space is used to retrieve locational information, augmenting our levels of understating and implacement.
 Therefore, by taking control of the space using mobile media, users build new meaning into places.
 Digital maps can “represent people, community and a more legitimate space and place that show how people see and fell their environment” (Lemos, 2010, p.
 416).